reischapa/a6e/README.md

 ### To understand (what this is):

-This package does one thing and one thing ONLY: it watches a **single** markdown file for changes, and creates a server from which it is possible to retrieve an HTML preview.
+This package is designed to do one thing: it watches a **single** markdown file for changes, and creates a server in which it is possible to view a live HTML preview.

 ### To install: